digitalec/deemon/docs/docs/commands/monitor.md

 $ deemon monitor --import /home/user/Music
 ```

-## Specify custom bitrate, record type and alerts
+## Specify custom bitrate, record type and notify
 By default, deemon uses the settings configured in the `config.json` configuration file for all operations.
-This can be overridden at any time by using the available options such as `--bitrate`, `--record-type` and `--alerts`.
+This can be overridden at any time by using the available options such as `--bitrate`, `--record-type` and `--notify`.

 ```bash
 $ deemon monitor ArtistA --bitrate FLAC